 Perhaps you’ve been out of work for long, and you really need the job.

-If you are in the hotel industry, you might think about what if I miss this all-important opportunity.
+If you are in the hotel industry and have suffered setbacks due to the covid-19 pandemic, you might think about what if I miss this all-important opportunity.

 Maybe it’s an overseas opportunity you have been eyeing for in the past year or so.